 the january garden chores

-THE ANSWER IS NO: No, you probably shouldn’t start all your vegetable seed now, unless it’s for a cool-season crop and you live in a relatively warm zone.
-And no, you probably can’t take a soil sample, either, in much of the nation (like here in Zone 5B, though technically the ground is unfrozen still).
+THE ANSWER IS NO: No, you probably shouldn’t start all your vegetable seed now, unless it’s for a cool-season crop and you live in a relatively warm zone (my handy calculator tool will confirm when’s the right time).
+And no, you probably can’t take a soil sample, either, in much of the nation (like here in Zone 5B, though technically the ground may still be unfrozen some years).

 But planning for these and other key activities that form the lead-up to another active garden season are what the January chores are all about.
 Planning—and some dreaming, too, in the pages of the catalogs, but seasoned with lots of patience.